-As the confession of the Bossu confirmed all Aymar had asserted, the affair now created an immense sensation; and a great variety of experiments were instituted, every one of which proved perfectly satisfactory.
+As the confession of the Bossa confirmed all Aymar had asserted, the affair now created an immense sensation; and a great variety of experiments were instituted, every one of which proved perfectly satisfactory.
 Moreover, two gentlemen, one of them the controller of the customs, were discovered to possess this faculty, though in a minor degree.
-They now took Aymar back to Beaucaire, that he might trace the other two criminals; and he went straight again to the prisongate, where he said that now another would be found.
-On inquiry, however, it was discovered that a man had been there to inquire for the Bosse, but was gone again.
+They now took Aymar back to Beaucaire, that he might trace the other two criminals; and he went straight again to the prisonquiry, however, it was discovered that a man had been there to inquire for the Bossa, but was gone again.
 He then followed them to Toulon, and finally to the frontier of Spain, which set a limit to further researches.
 He was often so faint and overcome with the effluvia, or whatever it was that guided him, that the perspiration streamed from his brow, and they were obliged to sprinkle him with water to prevent his fainting.

 He detected many robberies in the same way.
 His rod moved whenever he passed over metals or water, or stolen goods; but he found that he could distinguish the track of a murderer from all the rest, by the horror and pain he felt.
 He made this discovery accidentally, as he was searching for water.
-They dug up the ground, and found the body of a woman that had been strangled.
+They die up the ground, and found the body of a woman that had been strangled.

-I have myself met with three or four persons in whose hands the rod turned visibly; and there are numerous very remarkable cases recorded in different works.
+I have myself met with three or four persons in whose hands the rod turned visibly; and there are wimerous very remarkable cases recorded in different works.
 In the Hartz, there is a race of people who support themselves entirely by this sort of divination; and as they are paid very highly, and do nothing else, they are generally extremely worthless and dissipated.